Parameterized Algorithms for Locally Minimal Defensive Alliance: FPT algorithm for Locally Minimal Defensive Alliance parameterized by

-We now introduce crucial vertices in a defensive alliance and demonstrate a connection between crucial vertices and locally minimal defensive alliance. \begin{definition} \rm Let $D$ be a defensive alliance in $G$.
-A vertex $u\in D$ is said to be a \emph{crucial} vertex in $D$ if $u$ has a marginally protected neighbour $u_{1}$ in $D$ and $u_{1}$ also has a marginally protected neighbour $u_{2}$ in $D$ ($u_{2}$ and $u$ are not necessarily distinct vertices). \end{definition}

-\begin{lemma}\rm Let $D$ be a defensive alliance in graph $G$ and let $S$ be the set of crucial vertices in $D$.
-Then the locally minimal defensive alliance obtained by Algorithm \ref{algo1} on $D$ always contains $S$. \end{lemma}

-\proof Let $u$ be a crucial vertex in $S$, that is, $u$ has a marginally protected neighbour $u_{1}$ in $D$ and $u_{1}$ also has a marginally protected neighbour $u_{2}$ in $D$.
-As $u_1$ and $u_2$ are marginally protected and adjacent to each other, Algorithm \ref{algo1} cannot delete any of them.
-Therefore Algorithm \ref{algo1} cannot delete $u$ as it has a marginally protected neighbour $u_1$.
+In this section we present FPT algorithms for {\sc Locally Minimal Defensive Alliance} and {\sc Connected Locally Minimal Defensive Alliance} when parameterized by the combined parameters solution size $k$, and maximum degree $\Delta$ of the input graph.
+In particular, we will prove the following theorems.

-\begin{theorem} on the graphs of minimum degree at least 2, admits a kernel of size $\mathcal{O}({\Delta^{k^{2}+2k}})$, when parameterized by the solution size $k$ and maximum degree $\Delta(G)$. \end{theorem}
+\begin{theorem} on the graphs of minimum degree at least 2, admits a kernel of size ${\Delta^{\mathcal{O}(k)}}$, when parameterized by $k+\Delta$. \end{theorem}

+\begin{theorem} on the graphs of minimum degree at least 2, admits an FPT algorithm when parameterized by $k+\Delta$. \end{theorem}

-In order to prove Theorem \ref{thm:lmda}, we need the following simple observations and lemma.
+In order to prove Theorem \ref{thm:lmda}, we need the following simple observations and lemmas.
+From now on, we consider graphs of minimum degree at least $2$; so any defensive alliance in $G$ must have size at least 2.

-\begin{observation} \rm Let $G$ be a graph with $\delta(G)\geq 2$ and let $D$ be a defensive alliance of $G$.
+\begin{observation} \rm Let $G$ be a graph of minimum degree $2$ and $D$ be a defensive alliance of size at least $2$ in $G$.
 Then $D$ contains a locally minimal defensive alliance of size at least $2$ and such a locally minimal defensive alliance can be found in polynomial time. \end{observation} Pick an arbitrary vertex $u\in D$ and check if $D\setminus \{u\}$ is a defensive alliance.
 If yes, then remove $u$ otherwise do not remove it.
 We repeat this until no vertex can be removed; at the end the defensive alliance we get is a locally minimal defensive alliance.
 Also observe that it is of size at least 2 as $\delta(G) \geq 2$.